Eurovision Song Contest 1982

 The Eurovision Song Contest 1982 was the 27th edition of the Eurovision Song Contest, held on 24 April 1982 at the Harrogate International Centre in Harrogate, United Kingdom, and presented by Jan Leeming.
 It was organised by the European Broadcasting Union (EBU) and host broadcaster the British Broadcasting Corporation (BBC), who staged the event after winning the for the with the song "Making Your Mind Up" by Bucks Fizz.

-Broadcasters from eighteen countries participated in the contest with deciding not to enter this year.
-Due to internal issues regarding a reform of national telecommunications laws, there was no broadcaster that could participate representing for the first time in history.
+Broadcasters from eighteen countries participated in the contest with deciding not to enter this year, while was absent for the second time in contest history, due to internal issues regarding a reform of national telecommunications laws, meaning that there was no broadcaster that could participate on its behalf.